CFHS code : ED10

 William Weatherhead (c.1833‒1906)

-William was born c.1833 in Hitchin, Hertfordshire, and baptized on 1 May 1833 at St Mary’s Church there.
-He was son of James Weatherhead, bricklayer’s labourer, and his wife Eliza.
+William was born c.1833 in Hitchin, Hertfordshire, and baptised on 1 May 1833 at St Mary’s Church there.
+He was the son of James Weatherhead, bricklayer’s labourer, and his wife Eliza.
 In 1841, the family lived in Back Street, Hitchin, and in 1851 (when William is not recorded as present) at 17 Corries Lane, Hitchin.
 William had at least four siblings: Martha (c.1834‒), Thomas (c.1837‒), Elizabeth (c.1840‒) and Susanna (c.1843‒).
 By the beginning of 1861 he had moved to Cambridge and was lodging at 7 Little St Mary’s Lane (next to the church of St Mary the Less), the home of Richard and Elizabeth Pearson.
 At that time, his occupation is given in the census return as ‛tailor’.

 William married Emma Armitage (see below), dressmaker, in Cambridge in the second quarter of 1861.
 Since by 1871 they were living at 1 Little St Mary’s Lane, it is possible that they had lived there from after their wedding.
 The couple had two children: Minne A (c.1863‒) and Albert Shelton (1865‒1948) (see above) ‒ the 1911 census confirms that these were their only children).
 By 1881, William had set up business as a bookseller and stationer at 8 Union Street (later renamed 16 Peas Hill, close to St Edward’s Church, and next to the central Market Square), where he is listed in Spalding’s Street Directory.
 Minnie and Albert remained with them into the 1890s, Albert eventually marrying in 1900.
 By 1901, William and Emma were living at 61 Montague Road, Chesterton.